thePatmanMI/android-runtime-docs/debug/debug-cli.md

 tns debug andorid --stop
 ```

-As in the previous scenario, `debug` command with configure V8 debugger port, forward the port, stars Node Inspector and launch Chrome browser.
+As in the previous scenario, `debug` command with configure V8 debugger port, forward the port, starts Node Inspector and launch Chrome browser.

 # Miscellaneous